sapioit/TimberbornMods/CustomTools/README.md

 # Timberborn: Custom Tools

-This mod offers new QoL tools in the bottom bar, and also provides API for the modders to quickly create own tools.
+This mod offers new quality-of-life tools in the bottom bar and also provides an API for modders to quickly create their own tools.

 ## For the players: Built-in tools